a cli that turns 7b reasoning into 70b

-Every cloud coding agent does the same thing: picks a provider for you, locks you in, charges per token, and ships your code to a server you don't control. miii runs on Ollama by default — local, free, private.
+Every cloud coding agent picks a provider for you, locks you in, charges per token, and ships your code to a server you don't control. miii runs on Ollama by default — local, free, private.
 Same agent.
 Same Beacon context engine.
 Your provider, your choice, your cost.
 No subscription on top.

 Feature matrix